The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: Introduction

 The following fact is due to Orey.
 Suppose $U$ is an extension of {\sf PA}.
 Then, we can find an elementary $\alpha$ such that $\alpha$ represents the axiom set of $U$ over {\sf PA} and $U \nvdash \opr_\alpha \bot$.
 See \cite{fefe:arit60}.
 See also \cite[Chapter 2]{lind:aspe03}.

-A construction of a Fefermanian predicate with $\Sigma^0_1$-axiomatization $\alpha$ for a theory $U$ that extends {\sf PA}, such that none of the iterated $\opr_{\alpha}$-inconsistency statements $\opr^n_{\alpha}\bot$ is provable in $U$ is given in \cite{bekl:clas90}.
-See also \cite{kura:arit17}.
+A construction of a Fefermanian predicate\footnote{This means, roughly, that we use a standard arithmetization of syntax and proofs, but tinker just with the representation of the axiom set.
+See Subsection~\ref{fefcon}, for a detailed explanation.} with $\Sigma^0_1$-axiomatization $\alpha$ for a theory $U$ that extends {\sf PA}, such that none of the iterated $\opr_{\alpha}$-inconsistency statements $\opr^n_{\alpha}\bot$ is provable in $U$ is given in \cite{bekl:clas90}.
+See also \cite{kura:arit18a}.
+The result we will prove extends the results of Orey and Beklemishev.